EdwardLab/binpython/README.md

 ```bash
 pip install pyinstaller
 ```
-3.choose BINPython version to build
+3. choose BINPython version to build
 The standard version is for integration into programs.
 It is recommended to use the ideplus version for learning

 ## Build BINPthon Standard version